Dr. David Conn, MB, FRCPC

 Project Coordinator for ECHO Care of the Elderly

 Diana is the Project Coordinator for ECHO Care of the Elderly at Baycrest’s Centre for Education and Knowledge Exchange in Aging.
-She holds at BSc in International Relations and Psychology from the University of Toronto and an MSc in Neuroscience from Maastricht University.
+She completed an MSc in Neuroscience at Maastricht University and a BSc in International Relations and Psychology from the University of Toronto.

 Shaen Gingrich, PT, BHSc(Hon), MPT